 Both groups in our survey tended not to agree that there is a real need for CTT, be it governmental or private.
 Both groups did not have a clear opinion on whether a different state authority should replace the GSS.
 Neither group showed more trust in private CTT than in state CTT.
 However, they believed that alternatives to the GSS surveillance should be considered.
 In a survey conducted in the US, respondents differed about the entity that should stand behind a CTT.
 However, there was no clear answer as to what was the "right" entity.
 It depended on people's trust in government, in public entities and in private companies.
-One survey pointed that people tended to place more trust in a known and familiar application developed by a private company than in new applications about which they were lacking sufficient information or experience using them.35 Therefore, building trust in new CTT applications is even more difficult when they compete with applications of well-known private companies such as Google or Apple that have already gained trust among users.
+One survey pointed that people tended to place more trust in a known and familiar application developed by a private company than in new applications about which they were lacking sufficient information or experience using them.
+Therefore, building trust in new CTT applications is even more difficult when they compete with applications of well-known private companies such as Google or Apple that have already gained trust among users.
 On a related note, most respondents declared they thought that the Ha'Magen application was inaccurate.
 Respondents to the Arabic version uninstalled the application because of technical problems and lack of information about the application's owner.
 However, respondents to the Hebrew version feared more possible privacy invasion, lack of accuracy and efficiency of the application and lack of transparency about how their personal data is used.
-In addition, while approximately two million people downloaded the updated contact tracing application Ha'Magen 2.0, half of them uninstalled it within 2 days.36 Toch explains that the main causes for the quick reversal were privacy concerns and lack of transparency about the application's contribution to limiting the spread of the virus.37 However, our findings indicate that in Israel, privacy issues may not be the main concern.
-Similarly, in the Pew survey, just 38% thought that government CTT could help, either a lot or a little, to limit the spread of COVID-19.38 In the Australian survey, 52% believed that the state CTT would help limit the spread of the virus.39 application, and availability of an independent Privacy Impact Assessment (PIA) about Ha'Magen by a trusted public organization.
-Findings from our survey indicate that the reasons for installing Ha'Magen 1.0 included the desire to know if one had been near a Corona patient (76.6% in the Hebrew version and 57.1% in the Arabic version).
-Respondents to the Hebrew version expressed more privacy concerns compared to indifference to the issue expressed by the respondents to the Arabic version.
-Therefore, knowing that the Ha'Magen application is less invasive to one's privacy than the GSS surveillance would convince some of the people to download the application, depending on the sector of society.
-In the Hebrew version, 22% (and 2% in the Arabic version) declared that knowing that others downloaded the CTT application would motivate them to do the same.
-Moreover, 27.6% declared they would download the application if they knew that the success of the application depended on the numbers of downloads.
-The accuracy of the application was usually more important in both versions than other concerns, including privacy.
+In addition, while approximately two million people downloaded the updated contact tracing application Ha'Magen 2.0, half of them uninstalled it within 2 days.
+Toch explains that the main causes for the quick reversal were privacy concerns and lack of transparency about the application's contribution to limiting the spread of the virus.
+However, our findings indicate that in Israel, privacy issues may not be the main concern.
+Similarly, in the Pew survey, just 38% thought that government CTT could help, either a lot or a little, to limit the spread of COVID-19.38 In the Australian survey, 52% believed that the state CTT would help limit the spread of the virus.